joeyoggie/GitHubRepos/README.md

 How to use:
--Import the project into Android Studio
+1-Import the project into Android Studio
--Build the project and run it on an Android device, or if you're patient you can use the emulator.
+2-Build the project and run it on an Android device, or if you're patient you can use the emulator.

+Alternatively, you can just install the GitHubRepos.apk to take a quick look.